|

 and had raised lovely Hadassah as their own daughter when her

-“hot”.
-This girl, who was also known as Esther, was lovely in
+“beautiful”.
+This girl, who was also known as Esther, was

 |